-At CES last year, out of the dozens of products I saw at the show, the one thing that blew me away was the Elac Uni-Fi UF5.
-It's a crazy-good $500 bookshelf speaker that easily worries models three times its price.
-It's my favorite speaker of 2016.
+At CES 2016, out of the dozens of products I saw at the show, the one thing that blew me away was the Elac Uni-Fi UF5.
+It's a crazy-good $500 (roughly £380, AU$620) bookshelf speaker that easily worries models three times its price.
+It was my favorite speaker of 2016.

-The resulting Adante, which the inventor demonstrated here at, wasn't some sort of compromise between the two divisions, this was steadfastly an Andrew Jones speaker.
+The resulting Adante, which the inventor demonstrated at, wasn't some sort of compromise between the two divisions; this was steadfastly an Andrew Jones speaker.
 And of course it borrowed from Jones' extensive history in the audio trade.

 Firstly, the finish of the speakers is like nothing we've seen from Elac America before.
-Aesthetically it brings to mind the work Jones did with TAD, specifically the Compact Evolution One.
+Aesthetically it brings to mind the work Jones did with Technical Audio Devices Laboratories, specifically the Compact Evolution One.
 The unit Jones demonstrated here in Vegas had a brushed aluminum faceplate with aluminum drivers, and while the cabinet was finished in gloss black, the final version will also be available in gloss white or walnut.

-The demonstration units differ from the final design, which was also on display but not auditioned, as he said he had been tossing up between using titanium and aluminum for the drivers.
-The final design will be the contrasting titanium.
-Jones says the speaker he demonstrated is about 70 to 80 per cent of where it should be in terms of performance.
+The demonstration units we saw at CES differ from the final design, as he said he had been tossing up between using titanium and aluminum for the tweeters.
+Instead the final design will be a soft dome.
+Jones says the speaker he demonstrated was about 70 to 80 percent of where it should be in terms of performance.

 Listening to the Adante speakers reminded me of the Uni-Fis that had made me grin so uncontrollably the year before.
-The Adante has the same effortless imaging, voices are incredibly present and yet it has an even broader soundstage than before.
-And, the one thing Uni-Fi had missing: that bass!
+The Adante has the same effortless imaging, voices are incredibly present, and yet it has an even broader soundstage than before.
+And, the one thing Uni-Fi was missing: that bass!

 Of the many tracks we listened to the one that impressed me most, however, was a cover of Tom Waits' "Way Down In the Hole" by John Campbell.
-The track had an amazing sense of space with the vocal track commandeering the room while percussion percolated like sheets of shimmering water behind him.
-Meanwhile the underpinning bass track made my thighs vibrate, and I'll admit that was a little bit of an odd sensation.
+The track had an amazing sense of space as the vocal track commandeered the room while the percussion percolated like sheets of shimmering water behind him.
+The underpinning bass track made my thighs vibrate, and I'll admit that was a little bit of an odd sensation.

-While the speaker needs some work -- vocals could be a little too overbearing, for example -- the speaker is nonetheless a worthy follow-up to the Uni-Fi UB5.
+As Jones said, the speaker we heard at CES still needed some work -- vocals could be a little too overbearing, for example -- but after nine months of tweaks the speaker is likely to be a worthy follow-up to the Uni-Fi UB5.
 If you're looking to buy a high-end speaker in the next year or two, the Elac Adante is exactly the first place I would look.
 I'm so excited to test these!